alexchsieh/Highlander-Battleship/README.md

  * *public recordHit(int, int)* - Boolean function to record a hit on a ship, return false if it is a miss, true if there is a hit

 ## Design Patterns
-1. Singleton - We chose the singleton design pattern with the Game class having one instantiation at one time, because there is only a single game of battleship ongoing while the program is running.
-Using singleton, we implemented a private default constructor for the Game class to force use a parametrized constructor of the Game class, which is Game(Strategy*), in order to create a singleton, Game, object.
+1. Singleton - We chose the singleton design pattern with the Singleton class having one instantiation of a Singleton Game object at one time, because there is only a single game of battleship ongoing while the program is running.
+Using singleton, we implemented a private default constructor for the Singleton class to force use a getter function, getInstance(), in order to create a Singleton Game object.
 This pattern in particular was most useful to us because only one battleship game is being played at a time.   <br/>
 2. Strategy - We chose the strategy design pattern to implement multiple versions of the game.
 Depending on which gamemode difficulty that the player has chosen, we will choose that specific strategy at runtime.
 The default easy gamemode has subclasses hard and speed, which allows them to take the algorithm from easy and transform it into something similar, but different.
 We did not want the player to have to know exactly how the code works, just that the gamemodes would be in differing difficulty.
 Strategy allows for us to not have to rewrite an entirely new algorithm for each gamemode. <br/>